reframejs/reframe/docs/overview.template.md

     <img src='https://gitlab.com/brillout/reframe/raw/master/docs/screenshots/reframe_overview_screenshot.png' width=1200 style="max-width:100%;"/>
 </p>

-### Why Reframe?
+### Why Reframe

-Reframe has been designed with following focus on
+Reframe has been designed with a focus on
  - Ease of Use
- - Universatity
+ - Universality
  - Customization
  - Performance

 ##### Ease of Use

-Creating a page is simply a matter of creating a page config and a React component, and the Quick Start section bellow shows how easy it is. see how easy it is to create a page that has a server-rendered React component.
+Creating a React app is simply a matter of creating React components and page configs.

-Beyond the ease of creating pages, Reframe encourages the creation of apps that use React predominantly on the server which makes developing apps easier.
-(The "The future of React is SRO" section bellow expands on this.)
+The Quick Start section bellow shows how easy it is.

-#### Universatity
+#### Universality

-As mentioned in the introduction
-Reframe is designed to able to implement all kinds of React apps.
+When React came out in 2013, it was used predominantly for the browser / the DOM.
+It is nowadays more and more used to generate HTML.
+We expect this trend to considerbly increase.
+(See "The React Future" section.)

+In short, React may very well become the de-facto view library when creating any application that involves a UI.

+Current React frameworks only support certain types of web apps.
+In contrast, Reframe supports pretty much every type of web app.
+(See the "What is Reframe" section for what kind of apps Reframe can generate.)

 Beyond the now wide-spread
 Whet